Essential or non-essential?

 According to the executive order, “All businesses or organizations are encouraged to provide delivery, carry-out or curbside service outside of the business or organization, of orders placed online or via telephone, to the greatest extent practicable.”

-On Thursday afternoon, as the deadline approached, some stores and shops are closed, while others remained open.
+On Thursday, as the deadline approached, some stores and shops were closed, while others remained open.

+In Venice, Sunbug owner Norhala Houck was preparing to close the clothing store for the foreseeable future.

+“I might think it’s an essential service,” she said.
+“But it’s not.”

 Hobby Lobby in North Port’s Cocoplum Plaza remained open, and the company was intending to keep the store open, even after the order went into effect.
 A sign on their door read that Hobby Lobby is considered an “essential business,” because it offers supplies to make surgical masks, and sells educational supplies, office supplies, and various components for at home small businesses.